claflamme/node-giantbomb/README.md

 > **Heads up!!!** This package is immature, untested in production, and is being actively developed.
 Support for more resources will be added as time allows.

 ### Installation
-This package is only available through npm.
-It does not support usage in browsers (you shouldn't be exposing your API key by making calls from the client side, anyways).

 ```
 npm install giantbomb